 We’ll cover the top VPNs for circumventing the GDPR restrictions in detail, but if you haven’t got the time to read the whole article, here is a summary of our top picks.

 Best GDPR VPN:

 - NordVPN Our top choice.
-Servers situated in over 60 countries.
+Server locations situated in over 60 countries.
 Reliably accesses GDPR restricted content.
 Top privacy and security.
-30-day money back guarantee.
+30-day money-back guarantee.

 - Surfshark Budget choice provider boasting solid speeds, great security, and no connection limits.
 Works great with popular streaming services.